megies/RLdatabase/ReadMe.md

    removes incomplete folders right away.
 But if the code is interrupted, this might happen.
    SOLUTION: Delete these event-folders and recalculate the events!

-## Limitations:

-Only one event per QuakeML file is allowed.
-This is only to simplify the implementation.
-During indexing it will warn you if it cannot read a file due to this or other issues.

 Always remember to set the correct paths!